Library: Policy

 (C) The worker includes the net income from self-employment with other earned income minus the earned income deduction.

-(i) The worker computes the shelter cost incurred by the household, even when the boarder contributes part of the shelter expense, to determine if the household qualifies for a shelter deduction.
+(i) The worker computes the shelter cost the household incurs, even when the boarder contributes part of the shelter expense, to determine if the household qualifies for a shelter deduction.

-(ii) The shelter and utility cost must not include any expense billed to and directly paid by the boarder to a third party.
+(ii) The shelter and utility cost does not include any expense billed to and directly paid by the boarder to a third party.

-(10) Income from rental property.
+(10) Rental income.
 The worker considers income received from rental property as self-employment income. • 9

 (A) The worker treats rental income as earned income when a member of the household actively manages the property an average of at least 20 hours per week.